zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

     * **apiInfo.swaggerUrl**

-        (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.
+        (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.

     * **apiInfo.documentationUrl**

         (Optional) Link to external documentation, if needed.
-Can coexist with Swagger documentation
+The link to the external documentation can be included along with the Swagger documentation.

     * **catalogUiTile.id**